-Under the Homelessness Reduction Act the Council has a legal duty to provide anybody who is homeless, or threatened with homelessness, with advice and appropriate assistance.
-This can, of course, include through the provision of temporary accommodation.
+Under the Homelessness Reduction Act, the council has a legal duty to provide anybody who is homeless, or threatened with homelessness, with advice and appropriate assistance.
+This can, of course, include the provision of temporary accommodation.

-However, the Council only has two eight-bed short-stay accommodation facilities, and currently there are just over 100 people to whom the Council has accepted a homelessness duty.
+However, the council only has these two eight-bedroom short-stay accommodation facilities, and currently, there are just over 100 people to whom the council has accepted a homelessness duty.
 These people stay in either bed and breakfast accommodation or paid for nightly accommodation.
-On average these placements cost around £260 per week and, aside from the huge impact this has on those households, it puts a considerable strain on the Council’s finances and budgets.
+On average these placements cost around £260 per week and, aside from the huge impact this has on those households, it puts a considerable strain on the council’s finances and budgets.

 The proposal features 23 units of accommodation that are temporary homes for those people who have found themselves homeless.
-These would be provided as a ‘safety net’ and ‘stepping stone’ until individuals or households are able to move-on to more permanent accommodation.
-The site would be softened by a large amount of detailed landscaping and would be actively managed by staff on-site, who would be provided within management offices as part of the development.
-The staffing would be undertaken by officers employed by the Council to make sure the site was run efficiently, in a similar way that Christchurch House and Christchurch Lodge are managed.
+These would be provided as a ‘safety net’ and ‘stepping stone’ until individuals or households are able to move on to more permanent accommodation.
+The site would be softened by landscaping and would be actively managed by staff on-site, who would be provided within management offices as part of the development.
+The staffing would be undertaken by officers employed by the council to make sure the site was run efficiently, in a similar way that Christchurch House and Christchurch Lodge are managed.

-The 23 homes proposed are proposed to be a mix of 12 x one-bed, 10 x two-bed and 1 x three-bed units to ensure a mix of individuals and families are able to be accommodated in the development.
-This would aid the sense of community within the scheme at any one time and makes the site easier to manage from the Council’s perspective, so there is very limited impact on the surrounding community.
+The 23 homes proposed are a mix of 13 x One-bed, 9 x Two-bed and 1 x Three-bed units to ensure a mix of individuals and families are able to be accommodated in the development.
+There is also a large enclosed garden to the rear.
+This would aid the sense of community within the scheme at any one time and makes the site easier to manage from the council’s perspective, so there is very limited impact on the surrounding community.